Liu Yuxin (singer): 2016–2019: LadyBees

-2020–2021: Youth With You 2, THE9
+2020–2021: Youth With You 2, The9

-In 2020, XIN participated in iQiyi's reality survival show Youth with You Season 2.
+In 2020, Xin participated in iQiyi's reality survival show Youth with You Season 2.
 She performed her original song "My Opening Speech" (我的开场白) as a self-introduction on February 22, 2020.

-On March 22, 2020, XIN performed "No Joke" (adapted from Show Lo's song) in her Preliminary Ranking stage, and was ranked as A-class.
-On March 26, 2020, XIN performed "The Eve" from EXO.
+On March 22, 2020, Xin performed "No Joke" (adapted from Show Lo's song) in her Preliminary Ranking stage, and was ranked as A-class.
+On March 26, 2020, Xin performed "The Eve" from Exo.
 She was voted as the first place of the group with 184 votes, and the group was ranked third place among all dance groups.
-On April 5, XIN was voted as the center of the theme song "YES!
+On April 5, Xin was voted as the center of the theme song "Yes!
 OK!" with 26 votes from fellow trainees.
-On April 18, XIN performed "Miss You 3000" (想见你想见你想见你) from the band 831 during the second public performance and won the 1st Place Sweepstake (MVP) with 291 votes.
+On April 18, Xin performed "Miss You 3000" (想见你想见你想见你) from the band 831 during the second public performance and won the 1st place wweepstake (MVP) with 291 votes.
 The group was ranked as the first place among all performances.
-The original singer 831 publicly invited XIN to perform together through Weibo.
-On May 7, XIN performed "Lion" during the third public performance and won the 1st Place Sweepstake (MVP) with 183 votes.
+The original singer 831 publicly invited Xin to perform together through Weibo.
+On May 7, Xin performed "Lion" during the third public performance and won the 1st place sweepstake (MVP) with 183 votes.
 The group was ranked as the first place among all performances.
-On May 30, XIN performed "YES!
+On May 30, Xin performed "Yes!
 OK!", "A Little Bit", and "Promise" with the top 20 trainees on the finale night.
-XIN finished first in the competition with 17,359,242 votes and debuted as the center of the project girl group THE9.
-XIN was also awarded the title International Most Popular Trainee at the finale.
+Xin finished first in the competition with 17,359,242 votes and debuted as the center of the project girl group The9.
+Xin was also awarded the title International Most Popular Trainee at the finale.

-On June 1, 2020, XIN released the single "Beatholic", a song she assisted with writing and producing.
-This is her first individual music production after debuting as the center of THE9.
-"Beatholic" was prepared in 2019 prior to XIN's audition for Youth with You 2.
+On June 1, 2020, Xin released the single "Beatholic", a song she assisted with writing and producing.
+This is her first individual music production after debuting as the center of The9.
+"Beatholic" was prepared in 2019 prior to Xin's audition for Youth with You 2.
 Japanese music producer Hiroshi Kawaguchi and photographer Mika Ninagawa were invited and assisted with the music and MV production in Japan.
-On June 5, 2020, "Beatholic" MV was released, featuring Japanese top street dance group KING OF SWAG.On August 10, 2020, THE9 released their first EP "Sphinx X".
+On June 5, 2020, "Beatholic" MV was released, featuring Japanese top street dance group KING OF SWAG.On August 10, 2020, The9 released their first EP "Sphinx X".

-On September 11, 2020, XIN attended and performed at the Make Up For Ever new product release event as its brand ambassador.
-On September 20, XIN attended the Christian Dior fashion event, DESIGNER OF DREAMS, performing "Hot party" and "Don't Want to Miss You" (不要想念你) at its private live concert.
+On September 11, 2020, Xin attended and performed at the Make Up For Ever new product release event as its brand ambassador.
+On September 20, Xin attended the Christian Dior fashion event, Designer of Dreams, performing "Hot party" and "Don't Want to Miss You" (不要想念你) at its private live concert.